ThomasVille/neural-network/README.md

  * Takes only 20% of the given dataset to speed up the process.
  * Tries several NN parameters based on predefined ranges of values.
  * Creates an SVG image containing a ROC curve showing the efficiency of the NN for the different parameters.
- * Detects inconsistent parameters.
+ * Detects inconsistent parameters passed to the program.
  * Parallel processing of the test cases.
- * Pretty visualisation with C3.js
+ * Pretty visualisation of the results with C3.js.

 ### Resource usage
 In order not to fill up your computer's memory, only 8 tests are performed simultaneously.